lewagon/dotfiles/05-Rails/01-Rails-intro/01-HTTP-and-MVC-quiz/README.md

 ## Background & Objectives

-Before we move on to building our first Rails apps and looking at the router, controllers and views, lets revisit some topics that will be vital in your rails development.
+Before we move on to building our first Rails apps and looking at the router, controllers and views, let's revisit some topics that will be vital in your rails development.

 ## Specs

 Look at the `lib/quiz.rb` file.
 You will find a quiz with a few methods to test your HTTP and MVC basic knowledge.
-Make sure each of the methods returns the correct information to pass the quiz!
-⚠️ Try and answer them before running `rake`.
+Make sure each of the methods returns the correct information to pass the quiz! ⚠️ Try and answer them before running `rake`.

 ### Question 1

 Return a `String` with what **HTTP** stands for.
-Remember, HTTP is the protocol that allows a client (a browser running on a computer) to communicate with a remote server so that it can send requests, and recieve back files (html, css, js, etc.).
+Remember, HTTP is the protocol that allows a client (a browser running on a computer) to communicate with a remote server so that it can send requests, and receive back files (html, css, js, etc.).

 ### Question 2